zainsyedz/dotfiles/.config/opencode/command/docs-creator.md

 ## Standard Documents to Generate

-Unless the user specifies only to generate specific documentation, generate the following documents, but not limited to them, but not limited to them
+Unless the user specifies only to generate specific documentation, generate the following documents, but not limited to them

    - ARCHITECTURE.md: High-level system architecture with diagrams.
    - FOLDER-STRUCTURE.md: Repository folder structure and rationale.